 So, yes, an asteroid’s score on the Torino scale can change – in fact, is likely to change – as astronomers gather more observations of the object and also track its motion around the sun.

 If asteroid 2024 YR4 were to strike Earth, it wouldn’t end life on Earth as we know it.
 It’s not large enough to do that.
-But it could be locally destructive, depending on where it hit (IF it hits).
+But it could be locally destructive, depending on where it hits (IF it ever hits).
 Watch a video of size comparisons in asteroids, here.

 So asteroid 2024 YR4 isn’t a world-destroyer.
 Instead, it’s thought to be similar in size to the object that felled reindeer and flattened some 1,000 square miles (2,600 square km) of forest, in a sparsely populated area near Tunguska, Siberia, in 1908.